nathan-nando/code-interview/README.md

 # code-interview

-just workspace to learn code
+just a workspace to learn code